 The village still has a community feel and is an epitaph to The Great War.

-Pictured: Early view of Central Avenue (main pic credit John O Keefe) and a more recent view from the opposite direction.
+Pictured: Early view of Central Avenue (main pic credit John O Keefe)

 Address: Longbridge/Northfield, Birmingham